latestchatty/webchatty/doc/webchatty-api.md

 **Deprecated.** Same as /v1/stories/`[INT]`.json.
 The second number in the URL is ignored.

 ### POST /v1/messages.json
-**Deprecated.** Gets the first page of the user's Shackmessage inbox.
+**Deprecated.** Gets the first page of the user's inbox.
 Username and password are passed via HTTP basic authentication.

 Response:
 ```